gnulnx/hartree/README.md

 There is no output file for this approach.

 to run it you will need a local postgres docker image.
-Since this was not part of the exercise
+Since this was not part of the exercise I'm not providing further info